subjectiverealityy/subjectiverealityy/README.md

 - 👋 Hi, I’m Oge.
-I go by SJcodes online sometimes.
-This comes from the word 'SubJective' in @subjectiverealityy (my other alias).
-I'm a girl.
-I'm 20.
-I live in West Africa.
-I make pretty websites.
-I code with HTML and CSS.
+I code mainly with HTML and CSS.
+They're my favourite languages and I'm pretty confident in using them and get more confident with every new project that I build from scratch.
-- 👀 I’m interested in making simple websites that people read.
+- 👀 I’m interested in making websites and apps with good performance and UX.
 People don't read through complex websites, and especially not when they have animations slowing them down.
-I'm also interested in making useful apps and displaying useful information using xode
+I'm also interested in making apps that display and facilitate the exchange of useful information.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript, Alpine.JS and UI Design.
-- 💞️ I’m looking to collaborate on making website or apps with UI designers as part of a partnership.
+- 💞️ I’m looking to work with people that want their Figma files converted into readable, well-written code.
+I'm also looking to work with seasoned developers that want to delegate the HTML and CSS part of their builds to a dev that uses semantic HTML and likes to keep projects lightweight by avoiding frameworks and extra lines of code where necessary i.e. me.
+Both would be a good way to grow as a developer.
-- 📫 How to reach me - OrianaOnuora@yahoo.com
+- 📫 How to reach me - orianaonuora@yahoo.om
-- 😄 Pronouns: femaLE
+- 😄 ♀ (female), 20, lives in West Africa
-- ⚡ Fun fact: HI LOL
+- ⚡ Fun fact: I go by SJcodes online sometimes.
+This comes from the word 'S'ub'J'ective' in @subjectiverealityy (my other internet alias).

 <!---
 subjectiverealityy/subjectiverealityy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.